sarfojoe/teasting_with_jest/diceproject/diceAPI.md

 #### **toString**

 - returns dot count as a string.
-For example `'4'`
+For example: `'4'`
-- if the dice has been rolled yet, returns a text `'Not rolled yet'`.
+- if the dice hasn't been rolled yet, returns a text `'Not rolled yet`.